 How Do I Become a Volunteer Student Note Taker?

-Contact the Accessibility Services Office and let them know which semester or semesters you are interested in volunteering.
+Contact DSS and let them know which semester or semesters you are interested in volunteering.
 If there is a student in one of your classes who is in need of a note taker, you will be contacted by the office.